Opening Offshore Bank Accounts – Things To Consider

 In most cases, an offshore company without a bank account is useless.
 Yet with the increased amount of rules the banks have to enforce, opening offshore bank accounts has become more cumbersome in the last couple of years.

-In this article we will explain some of the requirements and offshore bank account opening processes so that you or your client will have less issues opening one in the future.
+This article explains some of the requirements and offshore bank account opening processes so that you or your client will have less issues opening one in the future.

 In some cases clients have difficulties presenting up to date utility bills in their personal name, which leads to a frustrated process and client.
 But for the bank, this is the only proof of where you actually live.
 And why is that important?

 It is an indication to see if you intend to use the account for tax planning.
-It is also important for the bank to know that they send your login details to the right location and it might be indicating for the bank if you from a high taxed jurisdiction and they are at risk of receiving requests for Exchange Of Information
+It is also important for the bank to know that they send your login details to the right location.
+And it helps the bank to see if they have to exchange the information of your account with your country of residence.

 Both registrars and corporate services providers and in some case banks ask for resumes.
 This is not because they are interested in where you went to the high school or whether you understand HTML.
 It is to match your professional history with your current financial situation.